Hilbert1024/Texas-holdem-game/README.md

 # Texas-hold-em
 A little game written by Python during my college.

-First run 'Train.py',you can set N that the times of self-confrontation,defalut is N=2000.
+Firstly run 'Train.py',you can set N that the times of self-confrontation,defalut is N=2000.

-Then we obtain a file named 'train_data.csv'.
+Then you can obtain a file named 'train_data.csv'.

 You can play Texas-hold-em with your PC by running 'Main.py' now!Good luck!

 (PS:The larger N you choose,the better your PC perform.)

 ## Files